eerimoq/simba/doc/library-reference/sync/sem.rst

    /* Initialize the semaphore. */
    sem_init(&sem, 0, 1);

-   /* Increment the resource by one. */ sem_take(&sem, NULL);
+   /* Increment the shared resource by one. */ sem_take(&sem, NULL);
    resource++;
    sem_give(&sem, 1);